Common Questions At Screenings

 - Help get more screenings of this film.
 Introduce us to your local hospital, church, college or other venue.

-Q: What were some of the challenges making the film?
+Q: What has happened since the release of the film?

 Q: Did you film in China? or How did you get the China footage?